Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 In the adjudication of these matters, the Core Facilitator is mandated to hold ACs to the highest standard of Universal Alignment, without granting them the benefit of the doubt.

 The adjudication process is further defined in the subdocuments herein.

+#### NR-8 - Systematic Basis Of Adjudication, Fact-Finding And Evidence [Needed Research]  <!-- UUID: 279f417e-2fec-473d-ab7c-eaf5b371c598 -->

+**Content**:

+This need is an extensive Research Track.
+The central research need that grows out of the Facilitator role has to do with developing systematic principles and protocols to serve as the foundation for adjudicating disputes and controversies, including processes for fact-finding, evidence validation and evaluation, mechanisms for ensuring impartiality and objectivity, an appeals process, etc.

+The Atlas has made a good start with establishing an adjudication framework.
+There is some logic concerning procedures for how disputes and controversies (including Alignment Conserver misalignment) are brought forward and how they are reviewed.
+But essential elements are missing, such as protocols and standards for fact-finding and evidence.

+Needed Research here includes methods for implementing a structured fact-finding process that gathers relevant information impartially and comprehensively.
+Who has the authority to investigate, to request evidence, to handle evidence?
+What types of evidence are permissible to consider?
+See [Responsibly Provided - Whistleblower Evidence Of Misalignment Must Be Secured Ethically](ba46ef4f-2ed6-4b16-b5b5-8a3ee01ad18d).
+What are the processes for collecting, preserving, and analyzing this evidence?
+When should evidence be shared with the larger community and when should it be kept confidential?

+Then there is the matter of assessing evidence in a way that is rigorous and impartial, without which, confidence in the Atlas and the governance process may be undermined.
+What criteria should be used to validate and evaluate evidence to ensure its reliability and relevance in decision-making?
+This involves determining the credibility of sources, the reliability of evidence, and the relevance of information to the specific case.
+The research should explore different approaches to evidence evaluation, such as the application of the burden of proof, standards of proof (e.g., preponderance of evidence, beyond a reasonable doubt), and the use of experts.

+How much discretion should Facilitators have in interpreting and applying the element "the highest standard of Universal Alignment"?
+How to safeguard against bias and ensure all Facilitator adjudications are made impartially?
+Investigate mechanisms to maintain objectivity and impartiality throughout the adjudication, fact-finding, and evidence evaluation processes.
+This could include the establishment of independent review panels (which could operate post facto to avoid excessively delaying the deplatforming of misaligned ACs), the use of conflict-of-interest policies, and training on cognitive biases for those involved in decision-making.

 #### A.1.4.9.1 - Opportunity to Respond [Core]  <!-- UUID: 4217002f-6c87-45fb-80ac-598472e3fff9 -->